vocdoni/developer-portal/docs/get-started/01-intro.md

 The SDK comes with an implementation of the common handler API of a CSP which is explained [here](https://github.com/vocdoni/blind-csp#api).

 For creating a CSP based election, a `CspCensus` has to be set to the election.
-This census need the CSP public key (`CSP_PUBKEY` in the example) and the CSP Url (`CSP_URL` in the example).
+This census needs the CSP public key (`CSP_PUBKEY` in the example) and the CSP Url (`CSP_URL` in the example).

 ~~~ts